NikitaByte/SimpleBox/README.md

 - [Ideas](#ideas)

 ## Program features
-- 🧱 **Realistic behavior of materials:** sand falls down, water flows, soil mixes.
+- 🧱 **Realistic behavior of materials** - sand falls down, water flows, soil mixes.
-- 🎨 **Pixel graphics:** each material has a unique color and appearance.
+- 🎨 **Pixel graphics** - each material has a unique color and appearance.
-- 🖌️ **Brush:** the player can paint with materials on the playing field by changing the size and pressure.
+- 🖌️ **Brush** - the player can paint with materials on the playing field by changing the size and pressure.
-- 🧠 **Cellular machine:** each cell on the field is updated according to the rules, depending on the type of material and its neighbors.
+- 🧠 **Cellular machine** - each cell on the field is updated according to the rules, depending on the type of material and its neighbors.
-- ⏱️ **Optimized simulation:** Using an array of vertexes to render the playing field allows you to immediately draw it in the window.
+- ⏱️ **Optimized simulation** - using an array of vertexes to render the playing field allows you to immediately draw it in the window.
-- ⚙️ **Scalable architecture:** easy to add new materials or change simulation rules.
+- ⚙️ **Scalable architecture** - easy to add new materials or change simulation rules.
+- 📁 **CMake build automation**.

 ## How to Build and Run